ShaniDLP/shanipj/README.md

 :chart: Market Chart: https://shanipj.github.io/market-chart/

-I'm currently working on a new project in angular that is related to my favorite hobby- Scuba Diving!
+I'm currently working on a new project that is related to my favorite hobby- Scuba Diving!

 <!--